If you want to grow your email list fast, you're in the right place.

 Here's a much better workflow: Traffic -> Blog Post -> Email List -> Sales

-If you're getting traffic but not converting them into email subscribers, this blog post is for you.
+If you're getting traffic but not email subscribers, this blog post is for you.

-When I first started blogging, I didn't even have an email list.
+When I started blogging, I didn't even have an email list.
 I wasn't selling anything, so I thought I didn't need one.
-I had no clue what to even write.
-I ignored creating a list for a long time.
-This was a major mistake.
+Strike one!

-Eventually I got around to starting a list and added a simple opt-in form that said "subscribe for updates".
-Another major mistake.
+When I finally got around it I had a simple opt-in form that said "Subscribe for updates".
+Strike two!

 Here are some examples of lead magnets you can give away: